For when you want to go big on date night.

 If you’re looking for somewhere sultry to dine out or have a drink this season, these local establishments will set the table and the mood.
 [Featured image: @thefrenchroom_]

 Situated inside the 5-star Rosewood Mansion on Turtle Creek is the beautiful and sophisticated Mansion Restaurant.
-Stained glass windows, hand-carved ceiling, and a flickering fireplace all coalesce to create a warm, intimate ambiance.
+Stained glass windows, hand-carved ceilings, and a flickering fireplace all coalesce to create a warm, intimate ambiance.
 Curated by Executive Chef, Sebastien Archambault, the menu’s highlights include Maine Lobster Ravioli, Wagyu Culotte, and Dover Sole Cioppino.

 3. Town Hearth

 Town Hearth is a bit of a contradiction.
-For example, you wouldn’t necessarily expect for a restaurant with an actual motorcycle behind the bar – or replica yellow submarine, for that matter– to be a refined establishment.
-Yet, even if weren’t for the 64 chandeliers softening the atmosphere, its menu would win over even the most cold at heart.
+For example, you wouldn’t necessarily expect for a restaurant with an actual motorcycle behind the bar – or a replica yellow submarine, for that matter– to be a refined establishment.
+Yet, even if weren’t for the 64 chandeliers softening the atmosphere, its menu would win over even the coldest at heart.
 Editor recommendations include its Tot Poutine, Maine Lobster, or one of the restaurant’s prime steak cuts.